 There are 3 main rules of using our royalty-free Elements:

 You may not use the Elements as a logo, trademark or service mark.

 You may not use the Elements in any pornographic, illegal purposes or controversial ways.

 You may not resell or redistribute the Elements.

 Basic Idea #2

-But what exactly does “reselling or redistributing” means?
-Let us give a few examples.
+What does “reselling or redistributing” mean?
+Here are a few examples.

 For Image + GIF for Work Subscription, the physical reproduction limitation is 1,000 units.